Donutellko/TFM2025/README.md

 # Project TO-DOs
-- count number of tokens used for resolving a task
-- add more tasks to the task set
 - add a toggle to rephrase the task description
 - add a feature to run the generations K times for pass@k
 - add a feature to only re-run failed tasks
-- calculate and show some statistics on the frontend
 - add a feature to translate the task description to other languages
+- add CO2 metric, calculate it for tasks from different benchmarks

 <p align="center">
   <br/>